Adityaks801/join-us/answers.md

 2.Yes i do own a personal computer

-3.I use windows as main os and use Ubuntu in WSL for running Gazebo.I have installed python,java and scala and i use IDE like VScode,Pycharm,intellij Idea,eclipse MySQl workBench etc
+3.I use windows as main os and use Ubuntu in WSL for running Gazebo.I have installed python,java and scala and i use IDE like VScode,Pycharm,intellij Idea,eclipse MySQl workBench etc .And i use Anaconda too

+4.